jdlamosa/jdlamosa/README.md

 <a href = "mailto:jdlamosa@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>

 </div>

-My GitHub is currently ⚡--> **_Under Construction_** <--⚡, I'm constantly updating to show some selected projects I've finished, and you can find the list here:

 <!--
 **jdlamosa/jdlamosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.